sandreae/klangkeller-website/content/untergrun/about.md

 *Untergrün is a series of concerts showcasing performance-based sonic art in all its forms.
 It is a space where diverse styles and approaches to sound and music can meet, merge, diverge, integrate, collaborate, collide, transmute.
 At Untergrün the acoustic realm is a zone that allows practitioners and audiences alike to experience the transformative possibilities inherent in shared sonic experiences.
 This will open up fresh perspectives on contemporary sonic aesthetics.*

-*Untergrün take place at Kastanienallee 77 (Prenzlauer Berg, Berlin)*
+*Untergrün takes place at Kastanienallee 77 (Prenzlauer Berg, Berlin)*

 ///